awslabs/amazon-neptune-tools/csv-gremlin/README.md

  python csv-gremlin.py  -vb 20  vertices.csv
 ```

 By default all rows of  the CSV file will be processed.
 To process less rows you can use the `rows` argument to specify a maximum number of rows to use.
+The tool uses the CSV header to try and identify if the file contains vertex data or edge data.
+If either of `~from` or `~to` is present the file will be treated as if it contains edge data.
+In all other cases the tool will assume the CSV file contains vertex data.
+Note that if one but not both of `~from` and `~to` is present the tool will generate an error as both are required for files of edge data.

 ### Date processing